Wyss Foundation: Overview

 The Wyss Foundation, based in Washington, D.C., was established by Swiss billionaire Hansjörg Wyss in 1998.

 The organization has offices in Washington, D.C., and Durango, Colorado.
 Molly McUsic is the president of the foundation.
 The organization has donated to the conservation of public lands in the western United States, as well as in North America more broadly, South America, Australia, Europe, and Africa.

+In 2011, the foundation received a $187 million donation and in 2012 another $1.2 billion was donated.
+Between $100 and $200 million was donated each year of 2013 and 2014.
+Since then, the foundation has sold down its balance sheet in order to fund its cash flow.
+In 2024 the foundation made $236 million in charitable disbursements and $783,000 in staff compensation.

 As of 2018, Hansjörg Wyss and the Wyss Foundation had donated more than $450 million toward public land conservation.

 As of 2023, the Wyss Foundation had an endowment of $1.71 billion.

 Conservation funding

 Between 2006 and 2010, Wyss contributed $2.5 million to retire oil and gas leases that covered 110,000 acres of public land around the Rocky Mountain Front.
 In 2008, the foundation donated $12.5 million to The Nature Conservancy, and during 2009–2010, an additional $35 million in support of The Nature Conservancy's "Montana Legacy Project" to preserve 310,000 acres of timberland.

 During the late 2000s, the organization provided a $7 million bridge loan to the Western Rivers Conservancy.
 In 2013, that resulted in the establishment of Oregon's Cottonwood Canyon State Park.
 During 2011–2013 the organization donated approximately $4.5 million to the Conservation Lands Foundation, where Hansjörg Wyss served as a founding board member.

 In 2012, the foundation contributed $4.5 million to The Trust for Public Land campaign to retire oil and natural gas leases covering 58,000 acres of the Wyoming Range.
 The foundation donated approximately $19 million in 2013, primarily funding conservation groups and non-governmental organizations working on land protection projects.
 Grant recipients included the Theodore Roosevelt Conservation Partnership and Trout Unlimited.
 The foundation also provided funds to help remove the Veazie Dam along Penobscot River in Maine.
 Wyss and other funders provided interim financing to fund The Nature Conservancy's "Great Western Checkerboards" project that intends to conserve more than 100,000 acres of land around Gold Creek and the Blackfoot River, both in Montana, as well as in the Cascade Range in Washington state.

 In the mid-2010s, the organization donated $10 million to restore ocean fisheries in Canada and Peru, and $6 million to reduce illegal wildlife trafficking in East Africa.
 In 2015, the foundation supported projects to conserve lands along the California coast and the John Day River in Oregon.
 Wyss also committed $1 million to retire oil and gas leases around the Flathead River, and $6 million to anti-poaching and conservation efforts in African Parks.